This case study is LONG. Feel free to start reading from “Competitive Analysis” to start reading about my process. Thank you!

 Design and Iteration

-Another effective thing I did was testing our designs with real data.
-I asked my data engineer to give me 2 number sets that contains Royalties data for 2 edge cases: a really big artist getting millions of streams and a really small artist that makes about a hundred streams a month.
+Another effective thing I did was test our designs with real data.
+I asked my data engineer to give me two number sets that contains Royalties data for two edge cases: a really big artist getting millions of streams and a really small artist that makes about a hundred streams a month.
 Testing with real data sets opened up interesting questions, especially for small artists.
 For example, How do we display Royalties metrics when an artist makes less than a penny for a song?
 I had to properly account for this edge case.

 Consistency is another important part about working at company that builds many products.
 While Spotify has their own design system that sets guidelines on things like type and color, designers have to build unique components that often is not defined in the system.
 In these cases, I asked the design systems team to help me on expressing my idea without breaking the system.

 During this entire process, I kept in close proximity with my mentor, engineers, product owner, user researcher, and UX copywriter to update them on what I was designing on.
 If they weren’t available in person, I used Wake to share my work and receive feedback that way.
 By doing this, I was able to keep my work in check and make sure that everyone’s vision aligned.

 I also presented in the weekly Design Review, a weekly event where the entire design team critiques each other’s work.
 This was extremely helpful as I was able to get a fresh perspective since every designer in the room works on a different squad and on a different product.
 Moreover as designers, they noticed nit-picky details and inconsistencies that led to visual improvements.